-Pressing the channel ON key for the CR Operator Mic while the channel is already on will mute the channel until the key is released, acting as a "cough" function for the board operator.
+Pressing the soft key for the CR Operator Mic while the channel is already on will mute the channel until the key is released, acting as a "cough" function for the board operator.
 On-air status and speaker mutes are unaffected by this action.
-The CR Operator microphone channel will mute the CR Monitors (Monitor 1) and the Preview speakers whenever the channel is On, or if Preview or Record Mode Engage keys are selected.
+The CR Operator microphone channel will mute the CR Monitors (Monitor 1) and the Preview speakers whenever the channel is On, or if Pre-view keys are selected.